PavanRangani/docs/docs/prd/family/families.md

 - Families which are marked as primary are shown under `Primary`.
 - Under each group, records are sorted in Alphabetical order
 - If there isn't any record in any group, that group won't be shown
+- Shows tick mark icon for user marked as a lead. `Mark as lead` user shown first in the roles columns and then the other user is alphabetically sorted.
+- Note: There is not much width in the list page that's why we only show the first character of the last name.
+For ex. `Keith V.`
 - On mouse hover of family shows hover effect.
 On its click opens family detail page.
-- Shows tick mark icon for user marked as a lead.
-- There is not much width in the list page that's why we only show the first character of the last name.
-For ex. `Keith V.`
 - Vertmore actions of row:
   - Edit & Delete
   - Move to Primary (Only for families under Team member)